 You have made it possible for our legal advocate to pursue cases that were previously discarded as “too tough.”
 We recently discovered a woman who had been trafficking girls as employees in her bar, and using them as sex slaves to her customers.
 Because of your support, and that of the community, that bar has been shut down, and the owner is currently in jail awaiting trial

 Communities are educated about the effects, consequences, reporting, accountability and safety around sexuality and sexual violence.
 Our staff visits schools, grandmother clubs, townhalls, and creates radio programs to raise awareness.
-We have reached over 300students and 200 adults in this outreach.
-The community is coming together in creating more programs that ensure safety of the girls and women.

 Thank you for standing with us in transforming victims to victors.

 Legal advocate at a police station on a case

 counselor and legal advocate visiting victors